Search

 Essential ingredients for learning how to cook bulgur wheat.

-Prep the Dish: Spread the dry bulgur wheat evenly in a 9×13 heatproof dish.
+Prep the Dish: Spread the dry bulgur evenly in a heat-safe quarter sheet tray or 9×13 baking dish.

 Water added to a bowl of fine bulgur and boiling water poured onto coarse bulgur in a quarter sheet tray, with olive oil, lemons, parsley, and salt in the frame.

-Seal and Steam: Cover tightly with plastic wrap and let it steam for 15 minutes.
+Seal and Steam: Cover tightly with plastic wrap to prevent steam from escaping.
+Let it sit, undisturbed, for 15–20 minutes.

 Coarse bulgur in a quarter sheet tray wrapped in plastic wrap to steam, with fine bulgur soaking in water, surrounded by parsley, lemons, olive oil, and salt.